-Whether the errors were made during pregnancy, labour, birth or shortly after birth, negligent treatment could have terrible consequences for the baby, and birth negligence claims could be crucial to help you cope with the challenges ahead.
+Whether the errors were made during pregnancy, labour, birth or shortly after birth, negligent treatment could have terrible consequences for your baby.
+And birth injury compensation could be crucial to help you cope with the challenges ahead.

-Bolt Burdon Kemp’s team of specialist solicitors want to help you through this truly awful time and help you find answers to the many questions that parents ask after a child is seriously injured or if a child tragically dies.
+Bolt Burdon Kemp’s team of specialist child brain injury solicitors, led by Claudia Hillemand who is a member of the AvMA specialist clinical negligence panel, want to help you through this truly awful time and find answers to the many questions that parents ask after a child is seriously injured or tragically dies.

 If you think the medical treatment you received when pregnant or in labour was below standard, then you may have a case for a birth injury compensation claim.
 Contact us now – birth injury claims for children can be funded by Legal Aid.
 Our team will work on a ‘no win, no fee’ basis where Legal Aid is not available.

 If, as a mother you have suffered an injury during a difficult birth, we can also assist you in making a claim.

 Childbirth can be a delicate process and injuries to both baby and mother are possible, Our birth injury malpractice lawyers are well-versed in handling these cases with the care and consideration required.

 Brain damage in an infant can occur when:

 - Infection from the mother spreads to the unborn child in the womb